shinovon/JTube/FAQ.md

 # FAQ
 ## Questions & Unswers
-<b>Is it possible to select Opera as the browser for video playback?</b><br>
-No. Java is very limited in the ability to open third-party applications, and this makes no sense.<br>

 <b>No sound (S40)</b><br>
 The device does not support the audio codec issued by YouTube

 <b>Where can I get the language editor for JTube?</b><br>
 You can find it in telegram chat: https://t.me/nnmidletschat<br>
 Or build it from here: https://github.com/shinovon/jtlngedit

+<b>360p has only audio track without video or doesn't open (s60v3, v5 / Symbian 9.x)</b><br>
+9.2-9.3: You may use CorePlayer to watch 360p, but expect lags on 9.2 due to slowness of processors they typically have<br>
+9.4: No solution for now, 144p only

+<b>Is it possible to select Opera as the browser for video playback?</b><br>
+No. Java is very limited in the ability to open third-party applications, and this makes no sense.<br>

 ## Errors
 ### Common